jpgoldberg/toy-crypto-math/docs/source/modules/wycheproof/usage.rst

 Loading the test data
 ----------------------

+Now what we have ``loader``, we can use it to load Wycheproof data.

 The data is loaded using :meth:`Loader.load`.
 The loaded :class:`TestData` instance is not the raw result of loading JSON, but many of its internals